-Knowing how to dress your body type is a game-changing skill when it comes to building a wardrobe.
-Mastering it will save you time, money and sanity.
+Knowing how to dress your body type is a game-changing skill when it comes to building a wardrobe you love.
+Understanding it not only makes getting dressed fun and easy but it will save you time, money and sanity.

 I created this comprehensive guide with tips and strategies for the five primary body types.

 For the sake of keeping this simple, I am focusing on Rectangle (sometimes called Straight), Round, Hourglass, Pear (also called Triangle), and Inverted Triangle.

 The Well Dressed Life Guide to Dress Your Body Type

 Rectangle, Round, Hourglass, Pear, Inverted Triangle

 In this article, you’ll find:

 - The mathematical formula you can use to determine your body type.